Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 Sharon Abraham with her son, Casey.
 Photo: Courtesy Casey Abraham

-“I said, ‘Keep space for yourself and your mental health.’
-We would sit behind them so we knew when their bodies were starting to shake and rub their back and make sure they get some water.”
+“I said, ‘Keep space for yourself and your mental health’.
+We would sit behind them so we knew when their bodies were starting to shake and rub their back and make sure they got some water.”

-Seeing Skibicki being served water in the courtroom was upsetting for Casey.
+Seeing a Sheriff’s officer serve Skibicki water in the courtroom upset Casey.

-Skibicki, 37, has admitted to killing Myran, Morgan Harris, Rebecca Contois and a fourth yet-to-be identified victim known as Buffalo Woman, but his lawyers have argued he should be found not criminally responsible due to mental illness.
+Skibicki, 37, admitted to killing Myran, Morgan Harris, Rebecca Contois and a fourth yet-to-be identified victim known as Buffalo Woman, but his lawyers argue he should be found not criminally responsible due to mental illness.

-Meanwhile, Pickton died last month after being violently attacked by an inmate in prison.
+Pickton, who was serving life in prison, died last month after being violently attacked by another inmate.

-“With him getting murdered in prison that’s even more closure,” noted Casey.
+“With him getting murdered in prison that’s even more closure,” said Casey.
 “I was ecstatic.”

-The Skibicki verdict is expected to be delivered on July 11.
+The Skibicki verdict is expected to be delivered July 11.

 Support is available for anyone affected by these reports and the issue of missing and murdered Indigenous people.
 Immediate emotional assistance and crisis support are available 24 hours a day, seven days a week through a national hotline at 1-844-413-6649.